 My goal as a tutor is to show my students how exciting learning can be.
 Through enthusiasm and a genuine love for math and the sciences, I hope to influence my students to adopt this same passion for learning so that they are motivated to continue learning new material during their high school and college years.
 I have been tutoring for years and have thoroughly enjoyed the experience I have gained and the friendships I have made with other students.
 My biggest priority is meeting the educational needs of my students in any way possible, and I strive to meet this goal in each and every tutoring session.

-University of Texas - BS, Electrical Engineering Honors
+Undergraduate Degree: The University of Texas at Austin - Bachelor of Science, Electrical Engineering Honors

 ACT Composite: 35

 ACT English: 36

 SAT Subject Test in Mathematics Level 1: 790

 I love all kinds of board games, performing arts (shoutout to Longhorn Band), architecture, and reading about the biomedical sciences.

 High School English